Melasma Treatment In Bangalore: Cost, Procedure & Results

 - Our expert dermatologists specialise in custom-designing advanced solutions and offering comprehensive melasma treatments inclusive of both pre-and post-care support to reduce downtime and side effects and assure you of the best results.

-- All seven Oliva clinics in Bangalore offer optimal safety using cutting-edge USFDA-approved Q-switched Nd: YAG laser technology at world-class facilities to safeguard your comfort and privacy.
+- All 8 Oliva clinics in Bangalore offer optimal safety using cutting-edge USFDA-approved Q-switched Nd: YAG laser technology at world-class facilities to safeguard your comfort and privacy.

-- The Times Of India declared Oliva the Best Skin & Hair Clinic for four years on the trot.
+- The Times Of India has named Oliva the country’s No.1 Skin & Hair Clinic.

-- Oliva is a trusted multi-city chain of dermatology clinics present in 23 locations across seven major cities of the country, including Hyderabad, Chennai, Bangalore, Kolkata, Pune, Vizag and Kochi.
-At Bangalore, you can find us across seven prime locations listed here:
+- Oliva is a trusted multi-city chain of dermatology clinics present across seven major cities of the country, including Hyderabad, Chennai, Bangalore, Kolkata, Pune, Vizag, Kochi and Delhi.

 - HRBR Layout –